European Asset Management

-European Asset Managers Turn to Technology to Optimize Distribution
+European Asset Managers Power Distribution With Technology

 Technology‘s Growing Role in Asset Management Distribution in Europe

 Many European asset managers see technology as key to their future growth—68% of managers surveyed expect to increase their spending on sales-related technology over the next 12 months.
 Across distribution arms, marketing departments are keen advocates of using technology to enhance their operations: 98% of the managers Cerulli surveyed currently deploy technology as part of their marketing efforts.
 In addition, 58% of respondents consider their use of technology extensive.